Table of Contents

 What is Lift Height?

-Lift height is the distance the build plate moves up between layers to separate the printed model from the FEP.
+Lift height refers to the distance the build plate moves up between layers to separate the printed model from the FEP film.

 What Lift Height should you use?